balogunadebola/Voice-Authentication-System/README.md

 - Ensure your microphone is properly configured and accessible.
 - For sensitive operations, the system requires voice authentication.
 - The project uses `pyttsx3` for text-to-speech, which defaults to the Windows SAPI5 engine.
+- Voice recordings and embeddings are stored in the `voiceprints` directory with the following naming convention:
+  - `{username}_enroll.wav`: Initial voice enrollment recording
+  - `{username}_test.wav`: Voice recording for authentication attempts
+  - `{username}_voiceprint.npy`: Generated voice embedding used for authentication

 ## Troubleshooting